Scott Dorsey: Honors and awards

 Dorsey was named the Indiana 2003 Ernst & Young Entrepreneur of the Year in 2003.

-In 2004, Dorsey was recognized by Indianapolis Business Journal as one of their 40 Under 40.
+In 2004, Dorsey was recognized by the Indianapolis Business Journal as one of their 40 Under 40.

 In 2011, Dorsey was named an American Business Awards Executive of the Year and Techpoint Trailblazer in Technology.

 Dorsey was named to the Laureate Central Indiana Junior Achievement Business Hall of Fame and the Indiana Chamber of commerce Business Leader of the Year in 2012.

 In 2014, Dorsey was presented the Distinguished Entrepreneur Award by Indiana University's Kelley School of Business.

 Dorsey was awarded a Sagamore of the Wabash award, the highest honor which the Governor of Indiana bestows, from Governor Daniels in 2012 and from Governor Pence in 2014.